sva-dsi/2017-fall-course/syllabus.md

 2. Think about the narrative that you might build around it.
 3. Write a pitch (< 3 ¶s) explaining your story and linking to the data.
 4. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.
-5. Use your practice exercise to defend your pitch with a prototype.
+5. Use your practice exercise to defend your pitch with a prototype, or test your data with [RAW](http://app.rawgraphs.io/).

 ## 10/19/17